-The Fifth Continent scheme organises a wide range of things you can get involved with including free What’s On activities, training and volunteer tasks, which bring opportunities to meet new people and explore Romney Marsh.
+The Fifth Continent scheme organised a wide range of things people could get involved with including free What’s On activities, training and volunteer tasks, which brought opportunities to meet new people and explore Romney Marsh.

-We have a variety of projects where volunteers can get involved and we actively encourage participation through our website and social media pages.
-Our ongoing projects enable local people to get involved with exciting programmes of community engagement activities and archaeology, together with making short films.
-You could get involved with conservation or heritage – a short explanation of the activities and projects you could get involved with is given below, please click on the green bars to reveal more details:
+We had a variety of projects where volunteers could get involved and we actively encouraged participation through our website and social media pages.
+Our ongoing projects enabled local people to get involved with exciting programmes of community engagement activities and archaeology, together with making short films. there were opportunities with conservation and heritage projects.

-We are keen to get local people involved with collecting information on the wildlife of the marsh – citizen science in action!
-All abilities and skill levels are very welcome – enthusiasm for nature and a desire to make a difference is all that’s needed!
-This is a flexible opportunity that can fit around your existing commitments.
+We were keen to get local people involved with collecting information on the wildlife of the marsh – citizen science in action!
+All abilities and skill levels were very welcome – enthusiasm for nature and a desire to make a difference was all that was needed and many people benefitted from learning about Bumblebees and the flora and fauna in the area.

-We have plenty of volunteering opportunities in our heritage and archaeology projects.
-From desk-based research in the comfort of your own home to excavating at one of our sites, we have something for everyone.
+There were plenty of volunteering opportunities in our heritage and archaeology projects.
+From desk-based research in the comfort of your own home to excavating at one of our sites.

-Over the coming months we will be carrying out a historic building survey on an old barn near Lydd, a geophysical survey near New Romney and we will be continuing to search for the old vicarage in Brenzett.
-Once we have carried out the excavation we will be starting up our finds processing sessions once more.
-This involves washing, identifying, cataloguing, photographing and marking each individual find.
-If you’d like more information or would like to get involved, please call Lucie Bolton, Heritage Officer on 07747 474362 or email email@example.com
+During the Scheme delivery we carried out a historic building surveys on an old barn near Lydd, a geophysical survey near New Romney and searched for the old vicarage in Brenzett.
+Our volunteers also under took finds processing sessions, which involved washing, identifying, cataloguing, photographing and marking each individual find.

-For all other events and activities please check with the event organiser.
-Where shown click the link to the partner organisation for their most up to date information.
+Now that the Scheme has ended, Partner organisation may be delivering other events and activities, please check with the event organiser.
+Where shown, click the link to the partner organisation for their most up to date information.